UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ![Using Jitterbug search function to search accession](https://github.com/annewell/images/blob/main/Jitterbug_export4.PNG)

-Once you have the correct collection filter selected or desired accession search results, "Select All" the AV items using the "Ctrl+A" shortcut, and select "Export" via the "Batch" dropdown, illustrated below.
+Once you have the correct collection filter selected or desired accession search results "Select All" the AV items using the "Ctrl+A" shortcut and select "Export" via the "Batch" dropdown, illustrated below.

 ![Jitterbug batch export selected for export](https://github.com/annewell/images/blob/main/Jitterbug_export2.PNG)